swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 * The argument label will remain unchanged.
 * The parameter name will be prefixed with an underscore.
 * The type of the parameter will be the backing property-wrapper type.
 * A local computed variable representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
-If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the composed setter is `nonmutating`.
-The mutability computation is specified in the [appendix](#appendix).
+If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the [mutability of the composed setter](#mutability-of-composed-wrappedValue-accessors) is `nonmutating`.
 * If the outermost property wrapper defines a `projectedValue` property with a `nonmutating` getter, a local computed variable representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
 If the outermost `projectedValue` defines a setter, a setter for the local computed variable will be synthesized if the `projectedValue` setter is `nonmutating`.

 Consider the following function which has a parameter with the `@Traceable` property wrapper attached: